paris-saclay-cds/ramp-workflow/doc/workflow.rst

 Overall directory structure
 ***************************

-To deploy a RAMP challenge on a RAMP server, you will need a 'starting kit' and a :ref:`'data' <prepare-ramp-data>` directory.
+To deploy a RAMP challenge on a RAMP server, you will need a 'starting-kit' and a :ref:`'data' <prepare-ramp-data>` directory.
 These directories are generally stored with the following directory structure::

     ├── ramp-kits/
-    |  ├── <starting_kit_one>   # starting kit directories for each challenge
+    |  ├── <starting_kit_one>   # root starting-kit directories for each challenge
     |  └── <starting_kit_two>
     └── ramp-data/
-       ├── <data_for_kit_one>   # data directories for each challenge
+       ├── <data_for_kit_one>   # root data directories for each challenge
        └── <data_for_kit_two>

-Note in the example above, there are two different RAMP challenges.
+Note in the example above, there are **two different** RAMP challenges, with corresponding starting-kit and data directories for each.

 .. _RAMP Studio: https://ramp.studio/